Manuel-Kehl/gscmsh/README.md

 - update core files
 - fix common file system permission problems
 - anything cool, that you can think of ;-)
-- Autocomple based on possible actions and installed themes/plugins
+- Autocomplete based on possible actions and installed themes/plugins